kadircanercetin/treasure-hunter/README.md

 # Underwater Treasure Hunter

 ## How To Play

-The player has basic 3D movement available under water (move, jump, swim).
-You should avoid shark and crabs attaks and collect glowing chests to be able to complete the level 1.
+- The player has basic 3D movement available under water (move, jump, swim).
+- You should avoid shark and crab attaks and collect glowing chests to be able to complete the level 1 and level 2
+- It is not possible to complete level 2 without using the platforms in different kinds.

 ## Technical Requirements
 - Unity version: 2021.1.27f1